-Maintenance capital expenditures for the first quarter 2003 were \$4.2 million, an increase of \$1.9 million from the prior year period.
-This increase was largely due to the purchase of replacement crude oil transport trucks and trailers for the Western Pipeline System for \$1.7 million.
-Maintenance capital spending for the first quarter 2003 also included recurring expenditures such as pipeline integrity enhancements, pipeline relocations, repair and upgrade of field instrumentation, repair and replacement of tank floors and roofs, upgraded of cathodic protection systems, and the upgrade to pump stations.
+Maintenance capital expenditures for the first half of 2003 were \$10.1 million, relatively consistent with the prior year period.
+Maintenance capital spending for the first half of 2003 includes the purchase of replacement crude oil transport trucks and trailers for the Western Pipeline System and recurring expenditures at each of our business segments such as pipeline integrity costs, pipeline relocations, repair and upgrade of field instrumentation, repair and replacement of tank floors and roofs, upgrades of cathodic protection systems, and the upgrade of pump stations.
 Management expects maintenance capital expenditures to be approximately \$25.5 million in 2003.

-Expansion capital expenditures increased by \$1.4 million to \$2.5 million for the first quarter 2003 compared with the prior year period.
-The \$2.5 million of expansion capital spending for the first quarter 2003 was primarily for the construction of two new tanks and a new pump station at the Nederland Terminal.
-The new tanks will add approximately 1.3 million barrels of storage capacity to the terminal, and both projects are expected to be operational during the second quarter 2003.
-Expansion capital spending for 2002 was primarily for the construction of a new tank at the Nederland Terminal that was placed into service during the second quarter 2002.
+Expansion capital expenditures decreased by \$0.3 million to \$4.8 million for the first six months of 2003 compared with the prior year period.
+The \$4.8 million of expansion capital spending for the first half of 2003 was primarily for the construction of two new tanks and a new pump station at the Nederland Terminal.
+The new tanks added approximately 1.3 million barrels of storage capacity to the terminal, and both projects became operational during the second quarter 2003.
+Expansion capital spending for the first half of 2002 was primarily for the construction of a new tank at the Nederland Terminal that was placed into service during the second quarter 2002.